Encouraging reading and the use of technology for life-long learning and the enhancement of the individual's quality of life.

 If you live in the city limits of St. James and would like to serve our community in a meaningful way, please consider serving on the library’s Board of Trustees.
 Interested parties should contact Library Board President Jena Huizinga at firstname.lastname@example.org, or Library Staff for further information about the James Memorial Public Library Board.

-The image below is of Mrs. Lucy Wortham James, as depicted in a pencil drawing done by renowned American artist John Singer Sargent.
+The image above is of Mrs. Lucy Wortham James, as depicted in a pencil drawing done by renowned American artist John Singer Sargent.
 The original portrait hangs in the library, in a place of honor above the fireplace.